vsivsi/bigbinomial/README.md

 # BigBinomial
-Golang package implementing binomial distribution PMF and CDF functions using golang's math/big library to allow larger values of n.
+Golang package implementing binomial distribution PMF and CDF functions using the math/big library to allow calculations for larger numbers of trials than is possible using ordinary floating point arithmetic.

 ## Binomial Distribution Probability Mass Function (PMF)